Nuestra Belleza Latina 2011

-Nuestra Belleza Latina 2011 was the fifth season of Nuestra Belleza Latina and the fifth season to be aired on Univision.
-The season premiered on Sunday March 6, 2011 at 8pm/7c and concluded on May 22, 2011.
+Nuestra Belleza Latina 2011 is the fifth season of Nuestra Belleza Latina.
+The season premiered on Univision on Sunday March 6, 2011 and concluded on May 22, 2011.

 Auditions for the show were held in January and February 2011 in the cities of Chicago, San Antonio, New York City, Los Angeles, Miami, and San Juan, Puerto Rico.
 During the audition process, 73 women were given passes to the semi-finals in Miami.
-Two contestants were chosen from online Auditions, with the help of public votes.
+Two contestants were chosen from online auditions, with the help of public votes.

 The winner of the competition was Nastassja Bolívar from Nicaragua.
 She received a contract with Univision, $250,000 in cash and prizes, a correspondent position on El Gordo y la Flaca and the opportunity to reign as Nuestra Belleza Latina for a year.

 Auditions

 Open casting calls for the show were held in the cities listed below: